 Reducing blood pressure might be as important as controlling glucose when it comes to heart disease and stroke.
 Blood pressure can be treated with many different classes of medications.
 Healthy eating, relaxation, and exercise also bring pressure down.
 Stopping smoking should be the highest priority for people with diabetes.
 Smoking raises blood pressure and strains the heart.

 You might wonder which drugs seem best for life expectancy.
 Current treatment guidelines call for insulin, one or more blood pressure medicines, usually a statin drug to lower cholesterol, and sometimes aspirin to prevent blood clots in the heart or brain.
-Although they may have harmful side effects, all of these do seem to prolong life in studies like this one from Belgium.
+Although they may have harmful side effects, all of these do seem to prolong life, at least in people with Type 2 diabetes, in studies like this one from Belgium.

 There are also herbal therapies.
 Diabates.co.uk reported: “Plant-based therapies that have been shown in some studies to have anti-diabetic properties include: aloe vera, bilberry extract, bitter melon, cinnamon, fenugreek, ginger, and okra.”
 I would add apple cider vinegar to that list.
 Please consult with your doctor before trying any of these for Type 1.
 There may be risk of interactions with your other medicines.